Laughing All the Way to Freedom

 About the Book

 A sequel to the author’s autobiographical trilogy—Shush!
 Growing up Jewish under Stalin, In the Jaws of the Crocodile, and Farewell, Mama Odessa—this book is part memoir and part cultural study about the challenges of immigration and American accculturation.
-Written with self-deprecating humor, the author, a former Soviet satirist who was punished for trespassing the boundaries of public criticism, recollects his growing pains as he overcame his indoctrinated upbringing in a totalitarian society to embrace America’s defining values.
+With self-deprecating humor, the author, a former Soviet satirist who was punished for trespassing the boundaries of public criticism, recollects his growing pains as he overcame his indoctrinated upbringing in a totalitarian society to embrace America’s defining values.

 About the Author(s)

 Professor emeritus at Hunter College of the City University of New York, Emil Draitser is an award-winning author of artistic and scholarly prose.
-Besides his sixteen books, he has published essays and short stories in the Los Angeles Times, Partisan Review, Kenyon Review, North American Review, Prism International, World Literature Today, and others.
+Besides his 16 books, he has published essays and short stories in the Los Angeles Times, Partisan Review, Kenyon Review, North American Review, Prism International, World Literature Today, and others.
 He lives in West New York, New Jersey.

 Bibliographic Details